GioF71/upmpdcli-docker/README.md

 PLG_MICRO_HTTP_HOST||IP for the qobuz local HTTP service.
 PLG_MICRO_HTTP_PORT||Port for the qobuz local HTTP service.
-MEDIA_SERVER_FRIENDLY_NAME||Friendly name for the Media Server QOBUZ_ENABLE|no|Set to yes to enable Qobuz support QOBUZ_USERNAME|qobuz_username|Your Qobuz account username QOBUZ_PASSWORD|qobuz_password|Your Qobuz account password QOBUZ_FORMAT_ID|5|Qobuz format id: 5 for mp3, 7 for FLAC, 27 for hi-res DEEZER_ENABLE|no|Set to yes to enable Deezer support DEEZER_USERNAME|deezer_username|Your Deezer account username DEEZER_PASSWORD|deezer_password|Your Deezer account password HRA_ENABLE|no|Set to yes to enable HRA support HRA_USERNAME|hra_username|Your HRA account username HRA_PASSWORD|hra_password|Your HRA account password HRA_LANG|hra_lang|Your HRA account language LOG_ENABLE||Set to `yes` to enable.
+MEDIA_SERVER_FRIENDLY_NAME||Friendly name for the Media Server QOBUZ_ENABLE||Set to `yes` to enable Qobuz support, defaults to `no` QOBUZ_USERNAME||Your Qobuz account username QOBUZ_PASSWORD||Your Qobuz account password QOBUZ_FORMAT_ID||Qobuz format id: 5 for mp3, 7 for FLAC, 27 for hi-res, defaults to `5` DEEZER_ENABLE||Set to `yes` to enable Deezer support, defaults to `no` DEEZER_USERNAME|deezer_username|Your Deezer account username DEEZER_PASSWORD|deezer_password|Your Deezer account password HRA_ENABLE||Set to `yes` to enable HRA support, defaults to `no` HRA_USERNAME||Your HRA account username HRA_PASSWORD||Your HRA account password
+HRA_LANG||Your HRA account language
+LOG_ENABLE||Set to `yes` to enable.
 If enabled, the logfile is `/log/upmpdcli.log`.
 Otherwise, umpdcli will log to stderr.
 LOG_LEVEL||Defaults to `2`
-DUMP_ADDITIONAL_RADIO_LIST||Dumps the additional radio file when set to `yes` STARTUP_DELAY_SEC|0| Delay before starting the application.
+DUMP_ADDITIONAL_RADIO_LIST||Dumps the additional radio file when set to `yes` STARTUP_DELAY_SEC||Delay before starting the application, defaults to `0`.
 This can be useful if your container is set up to start automatically, so that you can resolve race conditions with mpd and with squeezelite if all those services run on the same audio device.
 I experienced issues with my Asus Tinkerboard, while the Raspberry Pi has never really needed this.
 Your mileage may vary.
 Feel free to report your personal experience.

 ### Volumes